VijayChimmuri/Mobile_Voting_Application/README.md

 # Mobile Voting Application
 •	The project deals with the development of a Mobile Voting Application with an effective secure and fear free voting model.
-The voting model provides a new system which fulfill the security requirement of voting process.
+The voting model provides a new technology which fulfill the security requirement of voting process.

 Below are images of the Application